linebg

 24 Fund Facts | Monthly Reports | Fund SummaryFact FridayAP on all the social networks

-As a financial advisor, investment advisor, institutional investor, family office, or other registered firms, you want the highest quality investment option for your clients and their portfolio.
-In the alternative lending sector, AP Capital Mortgage Investment Corp may be that for you or your clients.
-AP Capital MIC has been raising capital through firms for over 10 years and we appreciate the many established relationships from coast to coast.
-AP Capital MIC is available in multiple classes of shares depending on your status as a firm.
-We work closely with EMDs, IIROC investment dealers, as well as institutional investors, family offices, and high net worth individuals.
-We also accept investments from corporations or trust investors.
-We accept Registered Funds (RRSP, TFSA, etc) as well as cash account investments.
-Funds in AP Capital MIC are raised primarily through our Offering Memorandum.
-Please contact us to learn more and to receive a copy of our OM.
+In the alternative lending sector, AP Capital Mortgage Fund (a Mortgage Investment Corporation) may be that for you or your clients.
+AP Capital has been raising capital through CIRO and EMD firms for over 10 years and we appreciate the many established relationships across Canada.
+AP Capital MIC is available in multiple classes of shares depending on the status of firm and whether commission-based or fee-based.
+We work closely with EMDs, CIRO investment dealers, as well as institutional investors, family offices, and high net worth individuals.
+We accept investments from corporations and trust investors as well as Registered Funds (RRSP, TFSA, etc) and cash account investments.
+Funds in AP Capital Mortgage Fund are raised primarily through the Offering Memorandum exemption.
+Please contact us to learn more and to receive a copy of our Offering Memorandum and investment presentation deck.

 Treasury is open for 12 scheduled share issuances per year.